-The first algorithms proposed for probability updating in Bayesian networks used message-passing architecture and were limited to trees [Pearl 1982] and singly connected networks [Kim and Pearl 1983].
-The idea was to assign each variable a simple processor, forced to communicate only with its neighbors, and to permit asynchronous back-and-forth message passing until equilibrium was achieved.
+The first algorithms proposed for probability updating in Bayesian networks used messagepassing architecture and were limited to trees (Pearl, 1982) and singly connected networks (Kim and Pearl, 1983).
+The idea was to assign each variable a simple processor, forced to communicate only with its neighbors, and to permit asynchronous back-and-forth messagepassing until equilibrium was achieved.
 Coherent equilibrium can indeed be achieved this way, but only in singly connected networks, where an equilibrium state occurs in time proportional to the diameter of the network.

 Many techniques have been developed and refined to extend the tree-propagation method to general, multiply connected networks.
-Among the most popular are Shachter's [1988] method of node elimination, Lauritzen and Spiegelhalter's [1988] method of clique-tree propagation, and the method of loop-cut conditioning [Pearl 1988, Ch.
-4.3].
+Among the most popular are Shachter's (1988) method of node elimination, Lauritzen and Spiegelhalter's (1988) method of clique-tree propagation, loop-cut conditioning (Pearl, 1988, Chapter 4.3), interative conditioning (Darwiche, 2009; Dechter, 1999).

-Clique-tree propagation, the most popular of the three methods, works as follows.
+Clique-tree propagation, works as follows.
 Starting with a directed network representation, the network is transformed into an undirected graph that retains all of its original dependencies.
-This graph, sometimes called a Markov network [Pearl 1988, Ch.
-3.1], is then triangulated to form local clusters of nodes (cliques) that are tree structured.
+This graph, sometimes called a Markov network (Pearl, 1988, Chapter 3.1), is then triangulated to form local clusters of nodes (cliques) that are tree-structured.
 Evidence propagates from clique to clique by ensuring that the probability of their intersection set is the same, regardless of which of the two cliques is considered in the computation.
 Finally, when the propagation process subsides, the posterior probability of an individual variable is computed by projecting (marginalizing) the distribution of the hosting clique onto this variable.

-Whereas the task of updating probabilities in general networks is NP-hard [Rosenthal 1977, Cooper 1990], the complexity for each of the three methods cited is exponential in the size of the largest clique found in some triangulation of the network.
-It is fortunate that these complexities can be estimated prior to actual processing; when the estimates exceed reasonable bounds, an approximation method such as stochastic simulation [Pearl 1987, Henrion 1988] can be used instead.
-Learning techniques have also been developed for systematic updating of the conditional probabilities $P(x_i | pa_i)$ so as to match empirical data [Spiegelhalter and Lauritzen 1990].
+Whereas the task of updating probabilities in general networks is NP-hard (Rosenthal, 1975; Cooper, 1990), the complexity for each of the three methods cited above is exponential in the size of the largest clique found in some triangulation of the network.
+It is fortunate that these complexities can be estimated prior to actual processing; when the estimates exceed reasonable bounds, an approximation method such as stochastic simulation (Pearl, 1987; Henrion, 1988) and belief propagation (Weiss and Pearl, 2010) can be used instead.
+Learning techniques have also been developed for systematic updating of the conditional probabilities $P(x_i | \mathbf{pa}i)$ so as to match empirical data (Spiegelhalter and Lauritzen, 1990; Darwiche, 2009).

-70.3.3 System's Properties
+3.3 System's properties

-By providing graphical means for representing and manipulating probabilistic knowledge, Bayesian networks overcome many of the conceptual and computational difficulties of earlier knowledge-based systems [Pearl 1988].
+By providing graphical means for representing and manipulating probabilistic knowledge, Bayesian networks overcome many of the conceptual and computational difficulties of earlier knowledge-based systems (Pearl, 1988).
 Their basic properties and capabilities can be summarized as follows: